-Before your website goes live, you need to select a URL.
-Also known as your domain name, it’s the address that visitors will type in to find your site.
+Before your website goes live, you need to give it a name.
+Also known as your domain name, this is the address that visitors will type in to find your site.
 Like the giant sign above a storefront window, it’s one of the first things visitors see when they come to your site.
-That’s why it’s also the first place Google looks to understand what your site is about and decide how to rank it.
+That’s why it’s also the first place Google looks to understand what your site is about and to decide how to rank it.

-The ideal domain will include your business name and perhaps a keyword or two that are relevant to your business.
+The ideal domain will include your business name and perhaps a relevant keyword or two that are relevant to your business.
 For example, if you are a contractor, you might want to purchase a domain name like www.yournameconstruction.com.

 Looking for expert advice on writing a killer title and description?
 Check out this guide about on-page optimization.

 Effective anchor text should be used to help users navigate your website and find what they are looking for.
 It should also include keywords and phrases related to what you do.
-If you own a shoe store, for example, the words, “Check out our selection of children’s shoes,” on your homepage can link via anchor text to your online store that is stocked full of – you guessed it – children’s shoes.
+If you own a shoe store, for example, the words, “Check out our selection of children’s shoes,” on your homepage can link via anchor text to your online store that’s stocked full of – you guessed it – children’s shoes.

-Anchor text is a great way to boost your SEO, but keep in mind that excessive linking or anchors that don’t really help your readers can raise red flags with Google.
+Anchor text is a great way to boost your SEO, but keep in mind that excessive linking or anchors that don’t really help your readers can raise some red flags with Google.

 Search engines are great at reading text on your website, but they still haven’t quite figured out how to look at the images on your site.
-To understand what’s displayed in a photo or graphic, search engines look for “alt text,” a concise written description (just a few words) about each image on a website.
+To understand what’s displayed in a photo or graphic, search engines look for “alt text,” a concise written description (no longer than just a few words) about each image on a website.
 When writing alt text, be sure to accurately describe what is shown in the image, but also try to include the name of your business or a few keywords related to what you do.

-Pro Tip: You don’t need to write alt text for images that are purely functional or design related, such as a background image that is just shapes.
+Pro tip: You don’t need to write alt text for images that are purely functional or design related, such as a background image that is just shapes.
 If the image doesn’t have anything to do with the topic of your site, you can skip the alt text.

 Every page on your website should have a title, a subtitle and so on.
-When search engines scan your website, they’ll understand your content better if you explain them the text hierarchy.
-The most relevant part is the title of your page and you should define it as H1 (in the Text’s Editor).
+When search engines scan your website, they’ll understand your content better if you are using the correct text hierarchy.
+The most relevant part is the title of your page, and you should define it as H1 (in the Text’s Editor).

 Here’s what Google themselves had to say: “For the Wix users, this [Wix SEO Wiz] is a pretty cool experience because they can see their page in the search results immediately after they have created it.
 There is no waiting, there is no wondering, ‘Am I on search or not?’
 Within seconds, they’re on Google.”

 So where can you find it?
 Just head over to the Dashboard of your Wix website, and you’ll find it in ‘My Apps’ under ‘Get Found on Google’.
 Happy optimizing!

-Get The Wix Blog
+By The Wix Team